typelevel/typelevel.github.com/posts/2018-09-29-monad-transformer-variance.md

   CovariantOptionT[Decoder, A](optionDecoder)
 ```

 In this particular case, `Decoder` _could_ be declared as covariant, but it's not.
 It would be unfortunate to lose the ability to use a monad transformer because a 3rd party library chose not to make a type covariant.
 And perhaps more importantly, sometimes you might want to use an `OptionT` with an `F` type that fundamentally isn't covariant in nature, such as `Monoid` (which is invariant) or `Order` (which is contravariant in nature and is declared as invariant in its type definition).
+Later in this post there will be some examples of using `OptionT` with a contravariant functor type (`Eq`) to gain acess to a handy `contramap` operation.

 # Workaround